igrishaev/deed/readme.md

 (deed/encode-to data file)
 ~~~

 And this is it!
-If you examine the file with any kind of hex editor, you'll see
+If you examine the file with any kind of a hex editor, you'll
-a binary payload:
+see a binary payload:

 ~~~clojure
 xxd /path/to/dump.deed